Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 The Angel Café with Rooms

-Café open for hot and cold drinks, breakfast, brunch, lunch and freshly made cakes daily * 8am – 5pm summer (8am to 4pm winter).
-All menu items available whether sitting inside or enjoying the lovely courtyard, takeaways also available.
-Bicyle parking in courtyard.
-For menus, please visit https://www.angel-sherston.co.uk/menu and for rooms (always availability midweek), please visit https://www.angel-sherston.co.uk/your-booking.
-Call 841627 for more details.
+Hot and cold drinks, breakfast, brunch, lunch and freshly made cakes daily 8am – 5pm summer (8am to 4pm winter), takeaways and bike parking in courtyard, accessed via Cliff Road (the gate is by the big red refuse bin). https://www.angel-sherston.co.uk/menu and rooms https://www.angel-sherston.co.uk/your-booking or 841627 for more details.

 The Bridge Restaurant

 Indian cuisine to eat in or take away daily from 5pm-10pm on the site of The Carps.
-Call 840665 or email info@thebridge.restaurant for more details or for the menus, visit http://www.thebridge.restaurant/sherston/
+Call 840665 or info@thebridge.restaurant http://www.thebridge.restaurant/sherston/

 The Rattlebone Inn

-Indoor & outdoor dining with delicious country cuisine restaurant menu and pizzas from the wood fired oven on certain nights.
+Indoor & outdoor dining with delicious country cuisine restaurant menu and pizzas from the wood fired oven at weekends.
+Quiz & Burger Night Quiz starts at 8pm Mon.
+Rattlebone Boules League matches weekeday evenings Apr – Aug.

 The Courtyard Café @ Lucy Tom’s

-Now serving coffees, tea and herbal infusions and homemade cakes in Tucks Yard with covered seating – takeaways available.
+Illy coffee, tea and herbal infusions and homemade cakes in Tucks Yard with covered seating – takeaways available.
 Bicyle parking.
-For further details call Lucy on 841433 or visit https://lucytom.com
+841433 or https://lucytom.com

 Wiltshire Council Mobile Library